Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 -   **Purpose**: Allows a user to swap a specified amount of one token from the pool (e.g., Token A) for an equivalent amount of the other token (e.g., Token B) based on the pool's fixed ratio.
 -   **Details**:
     -   User specifies the `input_token_mint` (the token they are giving) and the `amount_in`.
-    -   **0.3% trading fee is deducted from the input amount** and tracked separately for delegate withdrawal.
+    -   **Configurable trading fee (0%-0.5%, set by pool owner) is deducted from the input amount** and tracked separately for delegate withdrawal.
     -   The contract calculates the `amount_out` of the other token based on the pool's `ratio_A_numerator` and `ratio_B_denominator`.
     -   `amount_in` is transferred from the user to the pool's vault for the input token.
     -   `amount_out` is transferred from the pool's vault for the output token to the user.